-As a design agency, logos that inspire us are the ones that are iconic and engage the audience immediately.
-The logo is the first that customers see when they interact with your brand, so its no coincidence that the some of the biggest and best brands in the world have the best and most aspiration logo designs.
+As a graphic design agency, logos that inspire us are the ones that are iconic and engage the audience immediately.
+The logo is the first that customers see when they interact with your brand, so it’s no coincidence that some of the biggest and best brands in the world have the best and most aspiration logo designs.

 There is no easy answer as to what kind of logo is the best or most effective, but it would be fair to say that the most creative designs catch our eye and inspire us to create.

-Logos can consist of symbols and icons, but text it also important and you can be just as creative with it.
+Logos can consist of symbols and icons, but the text is also important and you can be just as creative with it.
 Most logos communicate an idea, an idea of what your company is about.
 Logos can be simple yet create a bold statement or can be a playful pun on your business name.
-Whatever it may be, logos that inspire us as designers represent the company in the best possible means and leave us with a long lasting impression of that company.
+Whatever it may be, logos that inspire us as designers represent the company in the best possible means and leave us with a long-lasting impression of that company.

 Below are the logos that inspire us and really push us to create great identities, brands and logos for our clients.